Speedy2025/speedys-essentials/README.md

 # Quick Notes

 ## Compatibility
 This pack relies on `PlayerDB`, created by rx#1284 on Discord.
 It should work with the latest version.
 There are no known datapacks that conflict with this.
-You can get it here: https://github.com/rx-modules/PlayerDB
+Soon it will be bundled!
+That means you will not have to download a seperate datapack.
+Keep an eye out!

 ## Usage
 Each player is assigned a uid on join (unless they already have one).
 This is used by most commands in place of traditional uuids or names.